X-Raym/wavesurfer-wp/readme.txt

 == Description ==
 This plugin replaces the default WordPress audio player with a player capable of displaying audio waveforms.
 It can display a mix of the different audio channels (for podcast, radio, e-learning, music), or all channels simultaneously (for sound tutorial, sounds-packs showcases, products demo etc...), which is its main purpose.

-By working with the default audio/playlist shortcode, you have two great advantages:
+By working with the default audio/playlist shortcode, you have great advantages:

 *   It works with all your previous posts
 *   You still have the default player in the Visual Editor (not just shortcode)
 *   It supports every audio format supported by WordPress (wav, ogg, mp3, m4a).
 *   Safe deactivation: if you deactivate the plugin, your shortcode will fallback to the WordPress default audio player.

-Global colors and style settings can be overridden by dedicated shortcode attributes.
+Global colors and style settings can be overridden locally by dedicated shortcode attributes.

 *   `progress_color="purple"`
 *   `wave_color="#FF0000"`